dotnet/systemweb-adapters/README.md

 This project provides a collection of adapters that help migrating from `System.Web.dll` based ASP.NET projects to ASP.NET Core projects.
 The adapters currently include:

 - `Microsoft.AspNetCore.SystemWebAdapters`: Subset of the APIs from `System.Web.dll` backed by `Microsoft.AspNetCore.Http` types
-- `Microsoft.AspNetCore.SystemWebAdapters.SessionState`: Support for `System.Web.HttpContext.Session` usage
+- `Microsoft.AspNetCore.SystemWebAdapters.SystemTextJson`: Support for serialization using `System.Text.Json` where needed

 These adapters help enable large scale, incremental migration from ASP.NET to ASP.NET Core.
 For more details on incremental migration from ASP.NET to ASP.NET Core, please see the [documentation](docs).